 "Cabrera's private museum includes a collection of stones belonging to his father --

 Dr. Cabrera's father's name is Dom Pedro.
-This may not seem that important, but I say this to emphasize the lack of research that is being done.
+I realize mistakes in names is not reflective on the Ica Stones themselves, but I say this to emphasize the lack of research that is being done.
 I am not saying that everything this author writes is incorrect, but typically, one tends to trust everything that is written just because it's in a book, and we Christians are not commanded to trust everything we read and hear from mankind.

 "Father Simon, a Jesuit missionary, accompanied Pizarro along the Peruvian coast and